needle-sbi/needle-sbi/docs/concepts/hydra_config.md

 ```

 The main `config.yaml` references the group files by filename stem (without `.yaml`).
 NEEDLE
-resolves these references at startup — see [Step 1 resolution](lightning_and_hydra_integration.md#step-1-references-to-other-config-files).
+resolves these references at startup (See [Step 1 resolution](lightning_and_hydra_integration.md#step-1-references-to-other-config-files)).

 ## The main `config.yaml` file

-These are the **top level fields**.
-Adding any extra fields is forbidden.
+These are the allowed top level fields.

 | Field | Python Type | Description |
 |---|---|---|